zhijieshi/cse3666/code-examples/pitfalls.md

 * Forget to skip the else block.
 The else block is always executed.

-* Forget to update the loop control variable.
-Infinite loop.
+* Forget to update the loop control variable, resulting in an infinite loop.

 * Forget to go back to the top of a loop.
+The loop is executed only once.

-* Conditions in if or while structure are inverted For example, `<` becomes `>=`
+* Use wrong condition in IF or WHILE structure.
+The condition may need to be inverted.

 * When accessing word arrays, forget to multiply the index by 4.